xemoe/xemoe/README.md

 I am a FullStack developer living in Bangkok, Thailand.

-I have experience in Backend development with PHP Laravel framework and currently working on C# Windows application (WPF).
+I have experience in Backend development with PHP Laravel framework and currently working on Laravel and C# Windows application (WPF).
 99% Contribute at -> https://serv1.arakav.com
 ```

 ![Stalked by](https://komarev.com/ghpvc/?username=xemoe&color=f08f8f)